GoogleContainerTools/skaffold/docs/design_proposals/inspect-cmd.md

 skaffold inspect --help
 Display all resolved skaffold configurations.

  You can use --output jsonpath={...} to extract specific values using a jsonpath expression.
+The configs defined in the main `skaffold.yaml` file can be filted using the special `#` index; if there are multiple matches then it'll return a slice.

 Examples:
   # Show all resolved configurations with applied profiles.